eliotsykes/dan-todo/GUIDE.md

 To support this in the development environment, you'll run two processes:

-1. `rails server` to serve requests for the API coming from the frontend, *and* to deliver the Ember application files to the browser
+1. `bin/rails server` to serve requests for the API coming from the frontend, *and* to deliver the Ember application files to the browser
-2. `ember build` to build your Ember app files into a directory that Rails will serve them from
+2. `bin/ember build` to build your Ember app files into a directory that Rails will serve them from

 By default, your Rails app is configured to serve static files, such as `index.html`, from the `public/` directory.
 Let's configure it to instead serve files from a directory that the Ember application will be built to.